mpv-player/mpv/DOCS/man/options.rst

     order.
 You can also pass ``help`` to get a complete list of compiled in backends (sorted by the default autoprobe order).

+    Note that the default GPU context is subject to change, and must not be relied upon.
+    If a certain GPU context needs to be used, it must be explicitly specified.

     auto
         auto-select (default).
 Note that this context must be used alone and does not participate in the priority list.